AHMED9937/ASD-SmartCare-Graduation-Project/README.md

 ## 1. Project Summary

 **ASD SmartCare** is a cross‑platform Flutter application designed to support autism assessment and care.
 It integrates multiple modules for autism screening, Q&A chatbot interactions, doctor recommendations, session tracking, and more.
-The app aims to facilitate specialists and caregivers in monitoring, guiding, and managing autism-related activities for children.      iwant to add this link downlowd the app
+The app aims to facilitate specialists and caregivers in monitoring, guiding, and managing autism-related activities for children.

 📥 [Download the APK](https://drive.google.com/file/d/1cRxrZ3s-ED3sZGo-PKvzXYpOMsQg_nf3/view)
 ## 2. Goals and Scope